shudayi/SpectroEase-V1.0/README.md

 ## System Architecture

-SpectroEase adopts a **modular plugin architecture** with clear separation of concerns:
+SpectroEase adopts a **modular architecture** with clear separation of concerns:

 ```text
 SpectroEase/